2024 Our Impact

 In her personal life, Dr. Randi cherishes the companionship of her two dogs, two cats, and a Guinea pig.

-Laura Petrie - Director
+Laura Petrie - Voting Member

 Since Laura was four years old, she's had a life with horses; from her first pony to her current herd of 3 1/2.
 Laura spent her childhood competing in local shows and the largest youth fair in the Midwest.
 Life eventually took her from Michigan to California, and then to Puerto Rico (where she brought her ❤️ horse Woodstock).
 After arriving in Puerto Rico, Laura took a special interest in equine nutrition, which turned out to be a passion!